BlairBowen/Knowball/design/diagrams/diagram-description.md

 #### Input

-The user will be presented with a Vue UI with input fields to allow them to input their answer to the prompt.
+Players will enter athletes who fit a prompt in an interface similar to Wordle.

 #### Output

-The user will be presented with the following:
+The user will see...

-* The score they just received
-* Total Score
-* A Prompt to guide obscure athlete guesses
+- A prompt to which their inputs should respond.
+- The score earned by their most recently entered athlete.
+- Their total score for the prompt.

 ## Backend

-This layer describes how the system processes user input, interacts with external data sources, and calculates scores.
-It encompasses several key components that work together to validate user guesses, retrieve athlete data, and calculate an obscurity score.
+This layer defines how the system processes user input, interacts with data sources, and generates scores.
+It spans several key components that work together to validate user guesses, retrieve data, and compute obscurity.

 #### Query Manager

-The Query Manager is responsible for managing the flow of queries.
-It interacts with external APIs, web scrapers, and the Athlete Database to gather relevant data for the system.
-This data includes:
+The Query Manager is responsible for handling all queries.
+It interacts with data sources via APIs and/or web scraping, as well as our
+Database to gather relevant data for the system.
+Such data includes...

-* Athletes
+- Athletes
-* Athlete performance statistics
-* Accolades
-* Social media activity
-* Trends in public awareness

-#### Data Standardization

-This component standardizes the data received from various sources, ensuring that data from different sports and leagues hold the same value before entering the Obscurity Engine

-#### Question Validator

-The Question Validator checks the validity of a Prompt the user sees.
-It does this by making sure a standard obscurity distribution and valid athlete count for a question is met
+- Cached obscurity engine outputs
+- In-game leaderboards
+- Athletes' on-field statistics
+- Athletes' sporting achievements
+- Athletes' social media analytics
+- Search engine trends
+- More

 #### Obscurity Engine

-The Obscurity Engine works with the WIP (Work in Progress) Algorithm to calculate an obscurity score.
-This score is derived by analyzing how "well-known" an athlete is based on several factors, including:
-* Social media mentions
-* Google Trends data
-* Athletic accolades
-* Social media followers
+The Obscurity Engine quantifies athletes' public presence deterministically.
+To do so, it considers the data given above.
+The algorithm it will run is a work in progress and, later, will be tuned to align with our human interpretation of obscurity.

+#### Standardize Data

+This process standardizes data from our various sources.
+This is important because, when computing obscurity, different achievements hold different weight.
+For example, a Super Bowl will likely do more for an athlete's public presence than an MLS Cup.
+So, this process ensures contrasting data are transformed to a comparable scale.

+#### Validate Inputs

+This process checks that players' inputs are correct in response to the prompt they were given.
+It does so by comparison with our
+Database.

+#### Validate Trivia

+This process checks that our trivia questions (prompts) are of appropriate difficulty for players.
+It does so by comparison with our
+Database (for number of correct responses) and with the Obscurity Engine (for obscurity of correct responses).

 #### Score Converter